Yes Ball Games!Watch our webinar

 The answer – alongside creating a more child-friendly public realm – is to enshrine in law and policy and defend in practice all children’s right to play out where they live.
 Fortunately, there’s a growing international movement working towards this.
 In the UK, this includes many community-based organisations, local play associations and adventure playgrounds and a growing Playing Out network of parents and residents changing things for play where they live.

 We at Playing Out CIC are also working on specific rights based projects, like the Bristol Child Friendly City initiative and the Safer Streets in Hartcliffe project led by children, where children’s voices and participation are key (as in this short film by children from the Hartcliffe Estate in south Bristol calling for more freedom and change).
-We’ve also been looking at parent led action to enable playing out on social housing tower block estates where barriers are more complex.
+We’ve also been looking at parent led action to enable playing out on social housing tower block estates where barriers are more complex, and working with housing providers to encourage the development and implentation of pro-play policies that enable children to play out in spaces and streets where they live.
 And we’re increasingly speaking out and calling on local and national government to defend children’s right to play out.

 Together, we can help change things for all children.